RCOS-MCFS/RCOS-Microfossil-Sorter/project_coc.md

 In the interest of fostering an open and welcoming environment, [your project] pledges to be an inclusive and harassment-free experience for  all, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, educational background, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## General
-The General Code of Conduct applies to all [your project]-affiliated activity online and offline.
+The General Code of Conduct applies to all MCS-affiliated activity online and offline.

 ### Guidelines
 #### Be respectful and inclusive